 A standout feature is the ExpressVPN app launch bar which is displayed after connection.

 Here you can configure a couple of your most commonly used apps to be available within one-click, a blessing on the Fire TV interface.
 No matter what device you want to use the VPN on, ExpressVPN has an app for you and you have no excuse not to use ExpressVPN.

 ExpressVPN's range of VPN apps all come with the ability to protect your DNS requests through their encrypted servers.
 What this means in layman's terms is any web addresses you enter will be sent through ExpressVPN rather than your ISP.

 This ensures that the names of the websites you visit do not leak outside the VPN connection.
 Depending on the names and types of websites you're visiting, this is a significant feature to ensure your privacy is retained.

 Does ExpressVPN support browser extensions?

-ExpressVPN supports both Chrome and Firefox with browser extensions.
+ExpressVPN supports Google Chrome, Mozilla Firefox, and Microsoft Edge with browser extensions.